 Of course, HAMR drives aren’t without their challenges.
 Some of these challenges are the same as for normal drives.
 For instance, you need HAMR drives to match the current 2.5in and 3.5in form factors.
 You also want the read process to be reliable in order to avoid data corruption, which becomes more difficult as density increases.

-Thermal noise is also a challenge for HAMR drives.
+Thermal noise is equally a challenge for HAMR drives.
 When you apply a high temperature to a magnetic bit, you want to ensure that the heat doesn’t destabilize the state of nearby bits.
 This requires a lot of finessing, limiting the heat applied by the laser to a defined area, and for only a short burst.

 Finally, there’s a more mundane challenge: gunk.
 Contaminants, known as “smear”, can build up near the write head’s field transducer.
 Lasers exacerbate this problem, since they can actually trap microscopic particles (deliberately applied, this same effect is used to make “optical tweezers”, which allows one to apply precise forces to small particles).
-Potential fixes include minute adjustments in the spindle-head distance and tweaking the design of the field transducer.
+Potential fixes include minute adjustments in the write-head distance and tweaking the design of the field transducer.

 Bringing Down Costs